GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Abstract

 \section{Abstract}

-In this work, we propose a novel method (GLOV) enabling {{L}}arge Language Models (LLMs) to act as implicit {{O}}ptimizers for {{V}}ision-Language Models (VLMs) to enhance downstream vision tasks.
-Our GLOV meta-prompts an LLM with the downstream task description, querying it for suitable VLM prompts (\eg for zero-shot classification with CLIP).
+In this work, we propose GLOV, which enables {{L}}arge Language Models (LLMs) to act as implicit {{o}}ptimizers for {{V}}ision-Language Models (VLMs) to enhance downstream vision tasks.
+GLOV prompts an LLM with the downstream task description, querying it for suitable VLM prompts (\eg for zero-shot classification with CLIP).
 These prompts are ranked according to their fitness for the downstream vision task.
 In each respective optimization step, the ranked prompts are fed as in-context examples (with their accuracies) to equip the LLM with the knowledge of the type of prompts preferred by the downstream VLM.
-Furthermore, we also explicitly steer the LLM generation in each optimization step by specifically adding an offset difference vector of the embeddings from the \textit{positive} and \textit{negative} solutions found by the LLM, in previous optimization steps, to the intermediate layer of the network for the next generation step.
-This offset vector steers the LLM generation toward the type of language preferred by the downstream VLM, resulting in enhanced performance on the downstream vision tasks.
-We comprehensively evaluate our GLOV on 16 diverse datasets using two families of VLMs,~\ie dual-encoder (\eg~CLIP) and encoder-decoder (\eg~\llava) models -- showing that the discovered solutions can enhance the recognition performance by up to $15.0\%$ and $57.5\%$ ($3.8\%$ and $21.6\%$ on average) for these models.
+Furthermore, we explicitly guide the LLM's generation at each optimization step by adding an offset vector -- calculated from the embedding differences between previous \textit{positive} and \textit{negative} solutions -- to the intermediate layer of the network for the next generation.
+This offset vector biases the LLM generation toward the type of language the downstream VLM prefers, resulting in enhanced performance on the downstream vision tasks.
+We comprehensively evaluate our GLOV on two tasks: object recognition and the critical task of enhancing VLM safety.
+Our GLOV shows performance improvement by up to $15.0\%$ and $57.5\%$ for dual-encoder (\eg~CLIP) and encoder-decoder (\eg~\llava) models for object recognition and reduces the attack success rate (ASR) on state-of-the-art VLMs by up to $60.7\%$.